 For any person living in Quebec, there is a chef who we cannot ignore: Ricardo.
 As soon as I arrived, I quickly heard about him, and I became, like most Quebecers, his fan.
 So, I have my pile of magazines and books [including one autographed.
-My husband had provided me with this little surprise, how beautiful love is…].
-But the icing on the cake is that most of his recipes are available for free on his website.
-So, if you have some lack of inspiration, I suggest you go to his site, it is impossible that you do not find something that fits you.
+My husband had given me this little surprise, how beautiful love is…].
+But the icing on the cake is that most of his recipes are free on his website.
+So, if you lack inspiration, I suggest you go to his site; it is impossible that you do not find something that fits you.

 Star ingredient: maple syrup

 Who does not know maple syrup?
-Even if it is not the most popular ingredient in France, you have already heard of it inevitably.
-It is the symbol of Quebec gastronomy, and until these days, I have never met anyone who does not like it.
+You have already heard of it, even if it is not the most popular ingredient in France.
+It is the symbol of Quebec gastronomy, and these days, I have never met anyone who does not like it.

 But do you know where maple syrup comes from?
 Well, as its name says: from the maple tree.
 During the end of winter/beginning of spring, the temperature variations [freezing at night and thawing during the day] allow the maple sap to absorb the sugar and flow out through small incisions cut on the tree.
-This is called “sugar time,” and it is a viral event in Quebec.
-The sugar shack visits are mandatory, a tradition to share with family and friends, to enjoy numerous traditional dishes, all of them prepared with maple syrup.
+This is called “sugar time,” a viral event in Quebec.
+The sugar shack visits are mandatory, a tradition to share with family and friends and enjoy numerous traditional dishes, all prepared with maple syrup.

 Once the maple sap is collected, it is an evaporation process that will lead to its transformation into syrup.
 Then, it will be categorized according to its colour and taste.
-In Quebec, it is defined five categories: extra-clear, clear, medium, amber and dark.
+Quebec defines it into five categories: extra-clear, clear, medium, amber and dark.
 The lighter the syrup, the lighter its taste, and the darker the syrup, the more pronounced and caramelized it is.
 According to your use [and taste, of course], you can choose which syrup is the most appropriate one.
 Generally, I prefer amber syrup, which is the one I use for all my recipes [sweet and savoury].
-But no matter the category you choose, make sure that the syrup is 100% pure.
+But no matter the category, ensure that the syrup is 100% pure.

 About the Pork Tenderloin with Maple